PNG to SVG Conversion Explained

 Which format should you choose?

-Avoid this conversion if your source file is a photograph.
-If you need a photograph on the web, keep it as a .PNG or convert it to .WEBP or .JPEG to save space.
-Only convert .PNG to .SVG when dealing with simple, hard-edged graphics.
+Avoid this conversion entirely if your source file is a photograph.
+If you need to serve a photograph efficiently on the web, keep it as a raster format and consider converting it to a modern web format like .WebP or .AVIF instead.

 Conclusion